EdmundKadus/Linux-Firewall/README.md

 ### Deleting custom chains

   To remove a custom chain, first, delete the rule referencing it.
 If CHAIN DEL fails, it means some related rules are still present and must be removed before the chain can be deleted.
+We can view them by doing `iptables -S`
   ~~~~
-  iptables -S
+  iptables -D INPUT -p icmp -j custom-chain
   ~~~~

   Once all references are removed, delete the chain itself:
   ~~~~
-  iptables -D INPUT -p icmp -j custom-chain
+  iptables -D custom-chain
   ~~~~